Khalil Ibrahim: Darfur conflict

-On 5 March 2002, Dr. Ibrahim claimed credit for initiating a government revolt.
-This apparent claim of the landmark attack on Golo, actually carried out by the Sudan Liberation Army, was mocked by the SLA and the JEM was forced to back away from their announcement.
+On 5 March 2002, Ibrahim claimed credit for initiating a government revolt.
+This apparent claim of the landmark attack on Golo, actually carried out by the Sudan Liberation Army (SLA), was mocked by the SLA and the JEM was forced to back away from their announcement.
 Regardless, the JEM and the anti-government SLA formed a loose alliance in prosecuting the Darfur conflict.

 In May 2006, the JEM rejected the Abuja peace process, which was accepted by the faction of the SLA led by Minni Minnawi, but rejected by the smaller SLA factions.
-On 30 June 2006, Ibrahim, Khamis Abdalla, the leader of an SLM faction, Dr Sharif Harir and Ahmed Ibrahim, co-leaders of the National Democratic Alliance (Sudan), founded the National Redemption Front rebel group in Asmara, Eritrea but which is based in Chad.
+On 30 June 2006, Ibrahim, Khamis Abdalla, the leader of an SLM faction, Sharif Harir and Ahmed Ibrahim, co-leaders of the National Democratic Alliance (Sudan), founded the National Redemption Front rebel group in Asmara, Eritrea but which is based in Chad.

 Ibrahim lived in exile in Libya from May 2010 to September 2011, when the Libyan civil war compelled him to flee across the Sahara and return to Darfur.
 The Sudanese government and diplomatic sources accused Ibrahim's group of rebels in Libya of fighting as mercenaries for Libyan strongman Muammar Gaddafi during the war, charges to which Ibrahim never responded, neither being proved.

 Death

-The Sudan Armed Forces announced that it had killed Ibrahim with an air strike in North Kordofan on 23 December 2011.
+Ibrahim died either on 22 December 2011 after an air strike by the Sudanese armed forces or on 24 December 2011, two days after being injured in fighting in North Kordofan, west of Wad Banda.